-At Crosley Field, Pete Rose blasts his first big league grand slam, a fifth inning shot off Dallas Green in the Reds' 14-3 rout of Philadelphia.
+At Crosley Field, Pete Rose blasts a grand slam, a fifth inning shot off Dallas Green in the Reds' 14-3 rout of Philadelphia.
 The round-tripper will be ‘Charlie Hustle’s' only bases-loaded home run among his major league record 4,256 hits.

-In his 2,639th major league game, Giants outfielder Willie Mays singles off of Expos right-hander Mike Wegener for his 3000th hit.
+Giants outfielder Willie Mays, in his 2,639th major league game, singles off of Expos right-hander Mike Wegener for his 3000th hit.
 The 'Say Hey Kid' reaches the milestone in the second inning of San Francisco's 10-1 rout of Montreal at Candlestick Park.

 The first-place Phillies, with an unimpressive 43-42 record, fire manager Pat Corrales and replaced him with the team's general manager, Paul Owens.
 The 'Pope' will lead the 'Wheeze Kids' to the National League pennant.

 The Royals announce manager Dick Howser, who led the team to the World Championship last season, will miss the rest of the campaign to undergo treatment for a brain tumor.
 The Kansas City skipper, who will attempt a comeback during spring training, will lose his courageous battle against cancer in June.

 Jack Morris throws his third consecutive complete-game shutout, limiting Texas to two hits in Detroit's 5-0 victory at Tiger Stadium.
 The 31 year-old right-hander's scoreless streak, which spans 31 innings, will end in the first frame of his next start.